heaterdom/heaterdom/readme.md

 To add css, create a directory called `styles`.
 Then, write your css with the same name as the html file you want to customize.

 If you prefer to use sass, just change the file extension to `.scss` or `.sass`.
+Heaterdom will compile them automatically.

 ## TODO